yasuo-ozu/rusty-man/README.md

 have trouble running rusty-man on your platform or if you want to help porting rusty-man to other platforms, please let me know.

+## Integrations

+### vim

+You can set rusty-man as the keyword program with `set keywordprg=rusty-man` and then use `K` to open the documentation for the item under the cursor.
+If you want to apply this setting for all Rust files, add it to the `ftplugin/rust.vim` file in your vim runtime directory (e. g. `~/.vim`).

 ## Contributing

 Contributions to this project are very welcome!
 You can contribute by writing